Professor Emma Loosley, Director of the Architecture and Asceticism Project

 Dr. Lucy O'Connor, Research Associate

 Lucy comes from an art historical background and her work concentrates on Christian pilgrimage to the Holy Land in late antiquity.
 This means that she is studying physical evidence of pilgrimage by exploring eulogia, or 'blessings', the holy souvenirs that pilgrims collected to remind themselves of their journey.
-She is the primary contributor to this project of material relating to Israel and the Palestinian Territories.
+She was the primary contributor to this project of material relating to Israel and the Palestinian Territories.

 Joshua Bryant, PhD Student